 Known devices out of date – Update link

 Known devices up to date – Good, no action required

 - An example report is shown below:

-- Click on Download or Update next to the driver you want – this opens the Download Links online report as shown below:
+- Click on Download or Update next to the one you want – this opens the Download Links online report as shown below:

 - The report offers download links to drivers for your devices, often from a variety of manufacturers (because the same hardware often appears in different computers)

 - Select Download/Update for the most up to date driver for your manufacturer (or a generic one if you do not know the manufacturer)

 - Now click the small Download button at the bottom of the download page to download that driver and install it – you may have to try several to find one that will install correctly